Chat on WhatsApp for Support

 • Ticket Status: "Ticketed" (paid) or "Unticketed" (reservation only).
 Embassies accept both.

-• Fare Class & Base Fare: The specific booking class (Y, B, M, etc.) and the fare amount.
+• Fare Class & Base Fare: The specific booking class and fare amount.

 • Last Modified: Any changes made to the booking.